Updates, commentary, training and advice on immigration and asylum law

 Where an applicant’s degree is from one of the countries on the designated English majority list, additional evidence must be included.
 The list of countries is as above, except with Ireland added and Canada excluded.
 The reason for Canada’s exclusion is because some Canadian universities teach in French rather than English.

-For countries on the list, the evidence that must be submitted is the same for a UK degree, plus confirmation from NARIC that the degree is at an equivalent level to at least a UK Bachelor’s degree.
-This confirmation is called the Academic Qualification Level Statement (AQUALS).
+For countries on the list, the evidence that must be submitted is the same for a UK degree, plus an English language and academic qualification assessment from Ecctis (formerly UK NARIC) which confirms that the degree is at an equivalent level to at least a UK Bachelor’s degree.

-NARIC is a UK agency that is responsible for the recognition and comparison of international qualifications.
-Where a degree is from a non-UK institution, individuals must go through NARIC to obtain the required confirmation that their degree is equivalent to a UK degree.
+Ecctis is a UK agency that is responsible for the recognition and comparison of international qualifications.
+Where a degree is from a non-UK institution, individuals must go through Ecctis to obtain the required confirmation that their degree is equivalent to a UK degree.

 Degree from any other country, including Canada